How to Sanitize Cloth Diapers using Chlorine Bleach

 Why I do not recommend using Lysol Laundry Sanitizer when you sanitize cloth diapers

 The Lysol Laundry Sanitizer label says it “Kills 99.9% of bacteria detergents leave behind”.
 What you won’t find on the label is that “It only kills bacteria and is not effective against viruses or any fungi, including yeast.”
 I received this information after contacting Lysol directly via email.

 Yeast and thrush are often reasons people are disinfecting cloth diapers in the first place.
 Buyer beware.
 This product won’t work on them.

 Why I do not recommend bleach washes

 A bleach wash means you add bleach to a regular wash cycle versus soaking them.
 I want to make sure I am recommending methods that cover you in the majority of cases.
 For a bleach wash to be the most effective you’d need the appropriate amount of water covering all the diapers for a specific amount of time.
 That is VERY hard to control in many machines.
 HE machines for example use small amounts of water.
 And for some machines, even the longest cycle isn’t all that long.

-Because of these variables, I highly suggest you take the safe route when you are wanting to disinfect your laundry.
+Because of these variables, I highly suggest you take the safe route when you disinfect your laundry.
 This can mean more effort and time, but your outcome is often better.

 Jenn is a long-time cloth diaper educator and a passionate small business advocate.
 She has worked in the reusable diaper industry for over a decade, helping millions of families via her websites All About Cloth Diapers, Thinking About Cloth Diapers and Cloth Diaper Geek as well as hundreds of small businesses during that time.
 Her goal always to provide simple, reliable information.